mongodb/docs-realm/source/includes/user-object-fields.rst

    * - ``identities``
      - array
      - A list of authentication provider identities associated with the user.
-When a user first logs in with a specific provider, Realm associates the user with an identity object that contains a unique identifier and additional metadata about the user from the provider.
-For subsequent logins, Realm refreshes the existing identity data but does not create a new identity.
+When a user first logs in with a specific provider, {+service-short+}
+       associates the user with an identity object that contains a unique identifier and additional metadata about the user from the provider.
+For subsequent logins, {+service-short+} refreshes the existing identity data but does not create a new identity.
 Identity objects have the following form: